- Curricular Affairs

 The enthusiasm that medical students bring to patient care improves the learning environment for all involved.
 The Internal Medicine Clerkship provides a strong foundation for students interested in a future in Internal Medicine and for students who desire to excel in other specialties.
 This can be achieved only through a commitment to scholarship.
 The Internal Medicine faculty are available to facilitate progress toward these goals.

 |H. Douglas Walden, M.D., M.P.H.

 Int.
 Med.
 Clerkship

 |Clinical Sites Used for Third Year Clerkships|

 The twelve-week clerkship in Internal Medicine offers the Year 3 student an opportunity to function as an integral component of the medical team in both inpatient and outpatient settings.
 Students are expected to participate in the care of their patients.

 A major goal of the Year 3 clerkship in Internal Medicine is to develop the capacity to obtain a comprehensive medical history and to perform a detailed physical examination.
 The student will learn to identify patient problems based on findings in the history and physical examination.
 For each problem, the student will produce a differential diagnosis, identify a working diagnosis and develop a diagnostic and therapeutic plan.
-While on inpatient services, written case reports are completed and turned in to the attending physician or preceptor for critique at the rate of approximately one per week.
-In addition, the student will learn to give a concise, organized oral presentation of a patient's case.
-Knowledge in Internal Medicine is obtained through an organized reading plan.
+While on inpatient services the student will learn to give a concise, organized oral presentation of a patient's case.
+Knowledge in internal medicine is obtained through an organized reading plan.